General DiSC® questions

 Can my DiSC profile change over time?

-In general, the average person’s profile tends to stay fairly consistent over time.
+The average person’s profile tends to stay fairly consistent over time.
 While you may find small differences in your results from one time taking the assessment to the next, you’re unlikely to experience major shifts in style.
-However, if it has been two years or more since you last took the profile, we recommend taking it again to ensure the most accurate and up-to-date information.
+However, if it's been two years or more since you last took the profile or you've been through a major life change, we recommend taking it again to ensure the most accurate and up-to-date information.

 What's the distribution of DiSC styles?